-$\ensuremath{\mathsf{PTA}}$ 120 - Kinesiology for the Physical Therapist Assistant
+PTA 120 - Kinesiology for the Physical Therapist Assistant 3 semester credit hours

 The course focuses on the correlation of the neurological, muscular, and skeletal aspects in human motion.
 It provides a straightforward perspective of human anatomy and its relation to both functional and dysfunctional movements.
 This course presents an overview of the value of physical therapy in the rehabilitation process of a person with a neuro-musculoskeletal dysfunction.